-How to Prepare your Graham Cracker Gingerbread Houses: (the night before)
+How to Prep your Graham Cracker Gingerbread Houses (the night before)

 - Make a batch of royal icing.